fengyingxin/MSc-Thesis/README.md

 ```

 ## Outputs
+Complete results in the thesis can be found in `Output` folder.
+To transform

-Below are the results from the Image Control X-Mesh and Combination of X-Mesh and Text2Tex methods:
+Below are examples from the Image Control X-Mesh and Combination of X-Mesh and Text2Tex methods:
 <p align="center"><img src="Docs/outputs.svg" width="100%"> </p>
-Complete results can be found in `Outputs`.

 ## Acknowledgement
 The codes are based on [X-Mesh](https://github.com/xmu-xiaoma666/X-Mesh) and [Text2Tex](https://github.com/daveredrum/Text2Tex).
 Thanks for their excellent work!